Suspicious package found near the New York home of Bill and Hillary Clinton

 The New York bureau of the FBI tweeted that they are aware of the situation and are working with other law enforcement agencies to investigate.

+“We condemn the attempted violent attacks recently made against President Obama, President Clinton, Secretary Clinton, and other public figures," said White House Press Secretary Sarah Sanders.
+"These terrorizing acts are despicable, and anyone responsible will be held accountable to the fullest extent of the law.
+The United States Secret Service and other law enforcement agencies are investigating and will take all appropriate actions to protect anyone threatened by these cowards.”

-The package was located around near the Clintons' home in Chappaqua, New York, a suburb of New York City owned by the former president and secretary of state.
+The package was located around near the Clintons' home in Chappaqua, New York, a suburb of New York City.

 This comes days after an explosive device was found in the mailbox of George Soros' New York home.